Limitations

 No bytecode validation

-Bytecode should not be executed, unless the Sandbox has validated that the user's intentions (the function signature and contract address) match the bytecode.
+For safety reasons, bytecode should not be executed unless the PXE/Wallet has validated that the user's intentions (the function signature and contract address) match the bytecode.

 What are the consequences?